Ghost Forest by Maya Lin to Open at Madison Square Park on May 10, 2021

 Public Art Symposium: Greening Public Art

-For its sixth annual public art symposium, Madison Square Park Conservancy invites leading artists, environmentalists, journalists, and cultural leaders to explore how art today considers and addresses the urgent crises facing our environment, including climate change and concurrent issues of global migration, political turmoil, and food insecurity.
-Greening Public Art includes a keynote conversation with Maya Lin; Maria Rodale of the Rodale Institute; Bill Ulfelder of The Nature Conservancy in New York; and the Earth Institute of Columbia University’s Andrew Revkin.
-Featured speakers include artist collective Dear Climate, artist Alison Janae Hamilton, artist Tavares Strachan and Serpentine Galleries Curator Lucia Pietroiusti.
-Sarah Douglas, Executive Editor of ARTnews, will moderate the panel discussion.
+For its sixth annual public art symposium, Madison Square Park Conservancy invites artists, journalists, and environmental leaders to explore how art considers and addresses the urgent crises facing our environment, including climate change and concurrent issues of global migration, political turmoil, and food insecurity.
+Greening Public Art includes a keynote conversation with Maya Lin; Maria Rodale of the Rodale Institute; Bill Ulfelder of The Nature Conservancy in New York; and moderated by the Earth Institute of Columbia University’s Andrew Revkin.
+Featured speakers include artist collective Dear Climate, artists Anita Fields, Nicholas Galanin, Allison Janae Hamilton, Tavares Strachan and Serpentine Galleries Curator Lucia Pietroiusti.
+Sarah Douglas, Executive Editor of ARTnews, moderates the panel discussion.

 Art Talk: Gabriella Demczuk

-Join photojournalist Gabriella Demczuk for an in-depth presentation on the artist’s experience documenting ghost forests around the world.
+Join photojournalist Gabriella Demczuk for an in-depth presentation on the artist’s experience documenting ghost forests across the United States.
 This talk is presented in collaboration with Fotografiska New York.